-Before delving into the Newfoundland temperament, let’s take a moment to get to know a little bit more about this sweetheart of a dog.
+Before delving into the Newfoundland temperament and personality, let’s take a moment to get to know a little more about this sweetheart of a dog.

 Some General Info About the Newfoundland

-Because of their established purpose, Newfoundlands are actually skilled at water rescues.
+This makes Newfoundlands rather skilled at performing water rescues.
 This is due, in part, to their muscular body structures, thick double coats, webbed feet, and inherent swimming ability.

-Interestingly, the Newf likes to drink water almost as much as he likes to swim in it.
-He’s pretty messy, though, when it comes to drinking – and he likes to drink a lot.
-So you may find yourself cleaning up after his drool rather often.
+The Newf likes to drink water almost as much as she likes to swim in it.
+Though she can be pretty messy when it comes to drinking, so you may find yourself cleaning up after her drool rather often.

-Newfoundlands come in a variety of colors, including black, brown, gray, or a white and black combo referred to as “Landseer.”
+Newfoundlands come in a variety of colors, including black, brown, gray, and a white-and-black combo referred to as “Landseer.”

-Newfoundlands, on average, weigh in at between 130 and 150 lbs. for males, and between 100 and 120 lbs. for females.
+Newfoundlands, on average, weigh between 130 and 150 lbs. for males, and between 100 and 120 lbs. for females.
 This puts them into the weight range of “Giant.”

-Some Newfs have even been recorded as weighing in at over 200 lbs., with the largest one on record being 260 lbs. and measuring in at over six feet from nose to tail!
+Some Newfs have weighed in at over 200 lbs.!
+In fact, the largest one on record was 260 lbs. and measured in at over six feet from nose to tail!

 As far as their height is concerned, Newfs usually reach between 22 and 28 inches, if you measure them at the shoulder.